hummusonrails/couchbase-search-blog/README.md

 # Couchbase Search Blog API

-This Express server provides an API that exposes a Couchbase search of a database bucket.
+This Express server provides an API that exposes a Couchbase vector search of a database bucket.
 It can be used in conjunction with a static blog site to give it an endpoint to fetch search data.

 ## Prerequisites